Gardens and parks in Sydney

 Relax in Sydney's parks and gardens

-Winter in Sydney offers boundless opportunities to enjoy nature, whether it’s picnicking near Sydney Harbour, kicking a ball around with friends and family, cycling through tranquil parks or simply watching the sun set.
+Sydney offers boundless opportunities to enjoy nature, whether it’s picnicking near Sydney Harbour, kicking a ball around with friends and family, cycling through tranquil parks or simply watching the sun set.

 People-watch in Sydney’s central green space, Hyde Park, and take a stroll under its arbour of trees.
 Nearby, you’ll find Hyde Park Barracks Museum, a World Heritage-listed site where you can learn about Australia’s convict past.
 Enjoy zen tranquility in Darling Harbour’s serene Chinese Garden of Friendship and experience a dose of rich cultural history.